Bit451/Bit451/index.md

 ##### Portal Gateway

-This is the content bridge between the File Transfer network and the Portal.
+This is the content bridge between the File Transfer networks and the Portal (as seen here, for BitTorrent; __some File Transfer protocols may not require this if the functionality already exists__).

 __WebTorrent__
 WebTorrent is a streaming torrent client for the browser using WebRTC.
 The Project Goal is to build a browser BitTorrent client that requires no install (no plugin/extension/etc.) and fully-interoperates with the regular BitTorrent network.

 Since WebTorrent is web-first, it's simple for users who do not understand .torrent files, magnet links, NATs, etc. By making BitTorrent easier, it will be accessible to new swathes of users who were previously intimidated, confused, or unwilling to install a program on their machine to participate.

-__Action Item__: Fork WebTorrent to _Bit451 Portal Gateway_.
-Implement any necessary additional functionality.
+__Action Item__: Fork WebTorrent to _Bit451 Portal Gateway - BitTorrent_, if not yet complete, and contribute to completion of the project, implementing any additional functionality if necessary.

 _Alternative:_